LSM-based Storage Techniques: A Survey: LSM-tree Improvements

 \subsection{Secondary Indexing}

-So far, we have discussed LSM improvements in a key-value store setting that only contains a single LSM-tree to store key-value pairs.
+So far, we have discussed LSM-tree improvements in a key-value store setting that only contains a single LSM-tree.
 Now we discuss LSM-based secondary indexing techniques to support efficient query processing, including index structures, index maintenance, statistics collection, and distributed indexing.

 Before we present these research efforts in detail, we first discuss some basic concepts for LSM-based secondary indexing techniques.
 In general, an LSM-based storage system will contain a primary index with multiple secondary indexes.
-The primary index stores the record values indexed by the primary keys.
+The primary index stores the record values indexed by their primary keys.
 Each secondary index stores the corresponding primary keys for each secondary key using either a composite key approach or a key list approach.
 In the composite key approach, the index key of a secondary index is the composition of the secondary key and the primary key.
 In the key list approach, a secondary index associates a list of primary keys with each secondary key.
-Either way, to process a query using a secondary index, the secondary index is first searched to return a list of matching primary keys, and those are then used to fetch the records from the primary index as necessary.
+Either way, to process a query using a secondary index, the secondary index is first searched to return a list of matching primary keys, and those are then used to fetch the records from the primary index if needed.
 An example of LSM-based secondary indexing is shown in \reffigure{fig:secondary-index}.
 The example User dataset has three fields, namely Id, Name, and Age, where Id is the primary key.
 The primary index stores full records indexed by Id, while the two secondary indexes store secondary keys, i.e., Name and Age, and their corresponding Ids.